Late-night earthquake hits southeast Idaho - Local News 8

 The 4.2 magnitude quake was centered nearly seven miles northwest of Georgetown at 10:35 p.m. according to the U.S. Geological Survey.
 A strong aftershock was recorded nine minutes later by the University of Utah Seismic Activity Network.

 Local people reported feeling the quake.
-It was strong enough to rattle walls and cause some items to fall from shelves.
+It was strong enough to rattle walls, sway chandeliers, and cause some items to fall from shelves.

 Comments